 - The child is not married;

-- The child is already on United States soil; And
+- The child is already on United States soil; and

-- An American state court will not let the child live with their parents or one of their parents because they hurt the child, neglected to take care of them, or else left them without any sort of third-party care.
+- An American state court will not let the child live with their parents or one of their parents because they hurt the child, neglected to take care of them, or otherwise left them without any sort of third-party care.

 Special immigrants need to have an order from a state court to be able to apply for the Special Immigrant Juvenile status.
 This order needs to state that:

-- The child in question is a dependent of the court, for example, in juvenile delinquency or juvenile dependency case; or
+- The child in question is a dependent of the court, for example, in a juvenile delinquency or juvenile dependency case; or

-- The child in question is in the custody of a state agency or private agency; or else
+- The child in question is in the custody of a state agency or private agency; or

 - The child is in the legal custody of a private person.